pop-os/docs/src/customize-pop/customize-desktop.md

     ![Select Added Image](/images/customize-desktop/select-added-image.png)

-You can also right-click the image and choose `Set as Wallpaper` from within the file browser.
+Alternatively, right-click the image and choose `Set as Wallpaper` from within the file browser.

 ![Set as Wallpaper](/images/customize-desktop/set-as-wallpaper.png)

 ## Appearance

 Pop!\_OS includes two default themes: Light and Dark.
 These themes apply to all system and application windows across the operating system.
-Selecting a theme will also assign a default desktop background.
+Selecting a theme also assigns a default desktop background.

 **Light Theme**